thequietlife/web-hacking/assets/notes.md

 Taking GitLab for a spin - learning about Git, CI/CD, runners, pipelines

 Tues 11 Jul
-Getting familiar with AWS cloud
+Getting familiar with AWS cloud, spinning up an instance PentesterLab - Unix